The Christmas Pudding is a traditional dessert eaten during the holidays.

 In 1714, King George I decided it should be eaten at Christmas and would feature no meat.

 Modern Christmas Pudding

-It is stored until Christmas Day, where it should be steamed for a further two hours before being topped with either brandy butter, cream, custard or rum sauce.
+It is stored until Christmas Day when it should be steamed for a further two hours before being topped with either brandy butter, cream, custard, or rum sauce.